vraxy/Teaser-Website/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ⚠️ Feature Request
-about: Tell us more about what you need.
+about: Tell us more about what feature you need.
 title: ''
 labels: enhancement
 assignees: ''